saadelhfr/Project_tiny_diffusion/README.md

 The sequence to sequence model that we used is a simple implementation of the model described in [3](https://arxiv.org/abs/1409.3215) .
 The model is trained to predict the noise added to the input data.
 However the model was not able to generate any of the distribution it was trained on furthermore the loss was stagnat throughout the training period.

+The model's training and inference didn't yield any notable results and while the code is still available in `src/layers/seq2seq.py` and the trainer is availble through the function `train_seq2seq`in `src/utils/training.py` through the older class `Trainer` it is not included in the new interface of the project.

 ### Version One of Attention Implementation